Jinyoung-s/debtitEn/README.md

  - Write, delete, modify a post (includes picture, embeded movies, making thumbnails)

- - Chat with other people (Using Socket.js)
+ - Chat with other people in real time (Using Socket.js)

  - Sending a message to another mbmber

+ - Voting for debates

  - Recommending for good posts